-- Referral to counseling and health services - Education to the community - Altering the housing situation of an accused student (or the alleged victim, if desired) - Providing campus escorts - Implementing No-Contact Orders between the parties - Offering adjustments to academic deadlines, course schedules, etc. - Interim suspension during which the student (or organization) may be denied access to university housing and/or the university campus/facilities/classes/events - Other action deemed appropriate by the university supportive measures should be implemented, and, if so, take steps to implement those protective measures as soon as possible.
+- Referral to counseling and health services

+- Education to the community

+- Altering the housing situation of an accused student (or the alleged victim, if desired)

+- Providing campus escorts

+- Implementing No-Contact Orders between the parties - Offering adjustments to academic deadlines, course schedules, etc. - Interim suspension during which the student (or organization) may be denied access to university housing and/or the university campus/facilities/classes/events - Other action deemed appropriate by the university

+The Title IX Coordinator or their designee will determine whether interim interventions and supportive measures should be implemented, and, if so, take steps to implement those protective measures as soon as possible.
 These remedies may be applied to one, both, or multiple parties involved.
 Applicable law requires that, when taking such steps to separate the complainant and the respondent, the university must minimize the burden of the complainant and thus should not, as a matter of course, remove the complainant from a job, classes, or housing while allowing the respondent to remain.